Skip to Content

 protecting blackberry canes

-You’ll want to create 4-6 inch mounds using garden soil or compost, focusing on the base of each cane.
+Build 4-6 inch mounds using garden soil or compost, focusing on crown protection rather than blackberry pruning.

-Add winter mulching around the mounds for extra frost protection during your winterizing plants routine.
+Add winter mulching over your mounds for extra insulation.

 Mulching Blueberry Plants